-Complex PTSD is caused by prolonged exposure to interpersonal trauma.
-In reality, this means feeling like you are stuck in a never-ending unsafe situation.
+Complex trauma becomes a problem when an indivdiual experiences prolonged exposure to interpersonal trauma.
+In reality, this means feeling like you are stuck in a never-ending overwhelming situation.

 Whilst we generally think of trauma as the ‘Big T’ incidents like terrorism, war, car accidents etc. there are many other situations which can be just as traumatic for an individual.
 This includes interpersonal, emotional and psychological traumas.